haberdashPI/SignalOperators.jl/docs/src/manual.md

 signal(sin,ω=1kHz) |> duration |> isinf == true
 ```

 A small exception to this is `randn`.
-It can be used directly as a signal with unknown sample rate.
+It can be used directly as a signal with unknown frame rate.

 ```julia
 randn |> duration == isinf